 Student Welfare and Pastoral Care Support for Disabled Learners

 Our Welfare Officer is made available to all learners (including the disabled learners) for matters deemed appropriate.
 In the event where a teacher suspects any form of hidden disabilities such as dyslexia, the student will be referred to their GP who will arrange for a formal assessment.
-Once diagnosed a special report will be sent to LSME from the GP on the nature of reasonable adjustment to their teaching, learning and assessment process.
+Once diagnosed, a special report will be sent to LSME from the GP on the nature of reasonable adjustment to their teaching, learning and assessment process.
 The Welfare Officer should be made aware of the case to enable effective follow-up.

 Our complaint policy and procedure will also deal with any allegations of non-compliance of LSME’s legal obligations.

-The admission team is to encourage all prospective students to disclose any disabilities during the application process explaining the importance of disclosure and additional support offered.
+The admission team is to encourage all prospective students to disclose any disabilities during the application process, explaining the importance of disclosure and additional support offered.
 Encourage students who declare disabilities to include the supporting medical certificates suggesting the adjustments required.

-Lecturers administering diagnostic test should allow more time to prospective students with disabilities.
+Lecturers administering the diagnostic test should allow more time to prospective students with disabilities.
 Lecturers should also encourage students who become disabled during their study to disclose the information to LSME.
 Lecturers provide additional learning support and apply all reasonable adjustments in assessments.

 Senior Management is to ensure continuous monitoring and review of this policy.
 Make financial resources available for all reasonable adjustments.
 Equal opportunities monitoring will also offer learners another opportunity to disclose any disabilities that occurred during their study.